chpxu/development-flake/README.md

 ### Why you might not want to use devflake

-1. It is _very_ nix-ified and if you haven't figured out a way to make your environment more nix-independent (e.g. using `uv` for Python, which this flake supports) then it may well not be worth your time.
+1. It is _very_ nix-ified and there is only limited support for nix independence (e.g. using `uv` for Python or `yarn` for JavaScript); it may well not be worth your time in this case.
-2. It is an opinionated abstraction layer ontop of `numtide/devshell` and `flake-parts`, and you may find that you need more of their featureset than what I provide.
+2. It is an opinionated abstraction layer ontop of `numtide/devshell` and `flake-parts`, and you may find that you need more of their featureset than what I provide, or you just don't like what I've done (fair enough!).
 3. Unstable: this version has come fresh out of the refactor oven.
-I hope to not make (too many?) any breaking changes afterwards
+I am currently working to get this refactor stable for daily usage.

 ## Extending devflake